 Lost A Pet?

-**If you haven't already, check the Animals at the Shelter tab on this website for animals that have been brought to the City of Chico Animal Shelter.
-Do not rely on the website, make sure you visit the shelter to walk through and look for your pet.
+If you haven't already, check the Stray Animals tab on this website for animals that have been brought to the City of Chico Animal Shelter.

 Start Searching Early